European Go Championship

-The European Go Championship or Congress (EGC) is the annual and main event of many organised by the European Go Federation for players of the board game Go.
-It consists of a 2-week open competition, one round per day, making a total of 10 rounds with a champion ultimately emerging - the player with the most (or best) wins.
-The congress has taken place in a different European city each year, since the first contest in 1983.
+The European Go Championship or Congress (EGC) is the annual and main event organised by the European Go Federation for players of the board game Go.
+It consists of a 2-week open competition, one round per day, making a total of 10 rounds with a champion ultimately emerging – the player with the most (or best) wins.
+The Congress has taken place in a different European city each year, since the first contest in 1983.
 During these two weeks, the best Go players in Europe fight for the title of European Champion.
-Entry in recent years has ranged from a low of 290 to a high of 718 players.
+The number of participants in recent years has ranged from a low of 290 to a high of 718 players.

 History

 The first European Go Championship was held in 1938.
 The current annual series begun in 1957, with the first championship held in Cuxhaven, Germany.
 Germany has been quite dominant at the championships.

 In 1961 the 5th European Go Championship was held in August in Baden, where Japanese professional players Kensaku Segoe and Utaro Hashimoto gave exhibitions.

 In 1976 European Go Congress was held in Cambridge with 150 European players vying for titles among five separate tournaments which varied the games played, and including a tournament at the game of 'Lightning Go,' where the game must be played far more rapidly than in a traditional match.
 The festivities were described by United Press International, reporting on the event, as a "two week orgy of go."

 In 1977 the 21st championship was held in Rijswijk in the Netherlands.
 Although not allowed to play in the competition, two Japanese professional players attended and provided instruction and engaged in simultaneous exhibitions.
 Seminars were given in go theory, computer go and lightning go.